 Gastric sleeve surgery, or vertical sleeve gastrectomy, is a weight loss surgery that removes about 80 to 85 percent of the stomach.
-This type of bariatric surgery can also be referred to as sleeve gastrectomy, vertical sleeve gastrectomy (VSG), tube gastrectomy and laparoscopic sleeve gastrectomy.
+This type of bariatric surgery can also be referred to as sleeve gastrectomy, vertical sleeve gastrectomy (VSG), tube gastrectomy, or stomach surgery .

-Potential laparoscopic sleeve gastrectomy patients are those with BMI of 30 or higher and those with an increased risk of heart disease, Type II diabetes, and other obesity-related diseases.
-To see if you’re a qualified candidate for laparoscopic sleeve gastrectomy please contact our specialized staff.
+Potential sleeve patients are those with BMI of 30 or higher and those with an increased risk of heart disease, Type II diabetes, and other obesity-related diseases.
+To see if you’re a qualified candidate for sleeve gastrectomy please contact our specialized staff.

 How Gastric Sleeve Surgery Works

-While the gastric sleeve surgery, or laparoscopic sleeve gastrectomy, may be considered a new procedure, it has been performed since 1988.
+While the laparoscopic gastric sleeve surgery may be considered a new procedure, it has been performed since 1988.
 It was originally used as a “first-stage” procedure in patients with a high BMI and/or with serious co-morbidities.
-The VSG would be performed on the patient with the expectation that a second procedure (either the Roux-en Y-gastric bypass or the duodenal switch) would be performed after the patient had lost enough weight so that the second procedure could be safely performed.
-It was discovered that many patients did so well with the gastric sleeve alone they did not need the second procedure.
+The Vertical Sleeve Gastrectomy (VSG) would be performed on the patient with the expectation that a second procedure (either the Roux-en Y gastric bypass or the duodenal switch) would be performed after the patient had lost enough weight so that the second procedure could be safely performed.
+It was discovered that many patients did so well with the gastric sleeve procedures alone as a successful treatment of morbid obesity that they did not need the second procedure.

-There is no rerouting of the intestines, and no new connections need to be made.
+In this procedure there is no rerouting of the small intestines, and no new connections need to be made.
 This makes the VSG safer, easier, and faster to perform.
-The lack of rerouting of the intestines also reduces the risk of vitamin and mineral deficiencies and can be easily converted to another procedure such as gastric bypass or duodenal switch.
+The lack of rerouting of the intestines also reduces the risk of vitamin and mineral deficiencies and can also be easily converted to another procedure such as gastric bypass or duodenal switch.

 The surgery is laparoscopic in nature by making five little incisions on the abdomen of the patient.
 These are used to insert the instruments and scope needed to complete the procedure.
-The surgeon will create a small stomach by stapling the larger stomach down to a size that is approximately 80–85% smaller than the original.
+The surgeon will then create a small stomach by stapling the larger stomach down to a size that is approximately 80–85% smaller than the original.
+Sleeve procedures take about 30 to 45 minutes to complete.
 The new, smaller stomach, shaped like a banana, will already be attached to the inlet and outlet for the stomach.
 The sense of hunger will be reduced because the portion of the stomach that contains ghrelin, the hunger hormone, will be removed.

 Like your shoe size, everyone has a different sized stomach.
 When the surgeon makes your pouch, a cylindrical measuring device (bougie), is inserted into your stomach as a guide.
 As stomachs are different sizes, it may mean that your pouch is a little longer or shorter than someone else’s.
+The new smaller stomach will limit the amount of food you can eat at one time by about 85 percent.
 Your pouch might handle 4 ounces easily, while someone else’s can only handle 2.5 ounces.
-It is important to know that the triple row of surgical staples is always over-sutured.
-Some non-ALM surgeons skip this part, leaving patients with a higher risk of leaks.
-The medical grade titanium staples used are safe for CAT scans, MRIs, and airport scans.
+It is also important to know that the triple row of surgical staples is always over-sutured.
+Some surgeons call this suturing of the staple line “double buttress” but just means that the risk of complications and chances of developing a leak are greatly reduced.
+Some non-ALM surgeons skip this part, leaving patients with a higher risk of leaks and complications.
+The tiny medical grade titanium staples used are safe for CAT scans, MRIs, and airport scans.
 They will remain in place forever.

 Find out your Body Mass Index easily by using our calculator!